Hi there 👋

 Most recently, I have built more large-scale and rigorous softwares.
 For example, I contributed to Apache Streampipes and was nominated as a committer.
 I also developed and published iFlow, an interactive max-flow min-cut algorithms visualizer to help students understand this difficult subject.
 These projects have been especially enjoyable to work on, not only because they allow me to gain experiene writing industry/academia grade code before actually going to industry/academia, but also due to their publicly beneficial nature (well, I hope they were helpful to at least one user xD).
 Coming from computing olympiad background in high school, I love to explore theoretical aspects of Computer Science as well such as algorithms.

-Other than video games, I enjoy badminton (also once competitively but much less so compared to video games), traveling, mountaineering, cooking (maybe I’ll create a page in the future), skateboarding, archery, normal/stand-up comedies (fav: George Carlin👨🦳), and all kinds of card games.
+In my leisure time, I love to play video games.
+In fact, I used to play quite competitively and earned some cash by boosting or winning esports competitions.
+I also enjoy badminton (once competitively too but much less so compared to video games), traveling, mountaineering, cooking (maybe I’ll create a page in the future), skateboarding, archery, normal/stand-up comedies (fav: George Carlin👨🦳), and all kinds of card games.
 In addition, living in Los Angeles, I love to explore the most authentic food from all over the world.
 (Only after leaving LA did I learn how superior LA’s Asian restaurants are compared to other cities in the US, which kinda pushed my cooking skills to the next level)

 Experience